 You can also use this app to customize your experience by configuring your habit, start date, and notification times.
 There is also a motivation dashboard that provides inspirational quotes to cheer and encourage you to keep moving.

 Research indicates that digital technology use in addiction disorders has widened intervention.
 More people are using mobile apps to track personal sobriety, monitor triggers, connect with peers, and keep virtual journals.
+There are also more websites and apps popping up offering online addiction counseling by connecting users with professional counselors and licensed therapists.
 These activities are all important when it comes to fighting addiction and they can be enhanced with these apps.